TyphoonMLA: A Mixed Naive-Absorb MLA Kernel For Shared Prefix: Introduction

 In this paper, we propose a novel MLA method that effectively leverages data reuse in the shared parts of the KV-cache to improve the efficiency and performance of attention computation.
 Our key observation that leads to the proposed solution lies in the fact that, while the absorb implementation is preferred in memory-bound regions, the naive implementation becomes more efficient in the compute-bound regions when the KV-cache is shared across multiple queries, as it requires fewer floating-point operations than the absorb implementation.
 Building on this insight, our proposed MLA method merges the naive and absorb implementations: it uses the naive formulation in the shared parts of the KV-cache to exploit its computational efficiency and the absorb formulation in the non-shared parts of the KV-cache to benefit from its memory bandwidth efficiency.

 We demonstrate through extensive experiments on GPUs and NPUs that TyphoonMLA substantially improves resource utilization and offers a speedup of up to 3.2$\times$.
 Moreover, the proposed method is compatible with other optimization techniques, such as PagedAttention~\citep{Kwon23} and RadixAttention~\citep{Zheng24}, and it supports existing parallelization strategies, such as tensor and sequence parallelism.
 Therefore, TyphoonMLA can be effortlessly integrated into popular inference frameworks, such as vLLM and SGLang.
-Furthermore, the proposed method produces exact outputs identical to standard MLA implementations; thus, it does not cause any accuracy degradation and requires neither training nor fine-tuning.
+Furthermore, the proposed method is mathematically equivalent to standard MLA implementations; thus, it does not cause any accuracy degradation and requires neither training nor fine-tuning.

-In short, this paper makes the following contributions: \begin{itemize} \item We introduce TyphoonMLA, a novel MLA inference method that achieves higher computational efficiency and resource utilization in attention calculations while producing exact outputs identical to the standard MLA kernels.
+In short, this paper makes the following contributions: \begin{itemize} \item We introduce TyphoonMLA, a novel MLA inference method that achieves higher computational efficiency and resource utilization in attention calculations.
 To the best of our knowledge, this is the first work that combines both naive and absorb implementations in MLA calculations.

 \item We provide a detailed analysis that shows that TyphoonMLA requires fewer floating-point operations in compute-bound regions and consumes less HBM bandwidth in the memory-bound regions than existing MLA kernels.